jaqobb/artifact-injector/.github/README.md

 The `dependency` parameter is an instance of the `Dependency` class that represents the information about the dependency you want to inject.
 You can also use the `groupId`, `artifactId`, and `version` parameters instead if you so prefer.
 If you use the `groupId`, `artifactId`, and `version` parameters, the library will simply create a new `Dependency` instance for you.

 The `repository` parameter is optional and represents the URL of the repository where the dependency is located.
 The library offers a set of predefined repositories that you can use without worrying about their URL.
 You can get them from the `Repositories` class.
-If you want to add a repository, please make an issue or a pull request.
+If you want to add a repository, please make an issue, or a pull request.

 The `classLoader` parameter is required and represents the `URLClassLoader` instance to which the dependency will be injected.